Are you Experiencing Wisdom Teeth Pain, Swelling, or Discomfort?

-Wisdom teeth impactions happens when a wisdom tooth struggles to break through or erupt through the gums.
-Usually around the age of 20 your wisdom teeth will erupt.
+Wisdom teeth impactions happen when a wisdom tooth struggles to break through or erupt through the gums.
+Usually, around the age of 20, your wisdom teeth will erupt.
 Your wisdom teeth can become infected during this time which could cause you a lot of pain and discomfort.
 This happens primarily because of their position in the mouth.

 They’re often very hard to reach with your toothbrush and floss, which means they’re not regularly cleaned properly.
 This can cause food, plaque and other debris to accumulate on and between the teeth, promoting bacteria growth.
 Decaying of neighbouring teeth, sinus issues, deterioration of the jaw, gum decay and even cysts are all possible complications from impacted wisdom teeth.

 Sometimes, a wisdom tooth doesn’t erupt fully.
-When this happens, the tooth may be covered partially with a flap of gum tissue, which can also trap food, plaque and bacteria, resulting in a wisdom tooth infection.
+When this happens, the tooth may be covered partially with a flap of gum tissue, which can also trap food, plaque, and bacteria, resulting in a painful wisdom tooth infection.

 Understanding the signs of impacted wisdom teeth can help you know when to get proper dental help.
 It is also possible to detect impacted wisdom teeth early through regular dental checkups and a pan x-ray.
 In some situations, a dentist may even recommend a patient to consider wisdom teeth removal early, even if they have not reported many problems.